'We are officially hostages.' How the Israeli kibbutz of Nir Oz embodied Hamas hostage strategy

 Jonathan Dekel-Chen, Sagui's father and a historian by profession, has methodically gathered accounts from throughout the community to piece together what happened.
 The Israeli military said no dead Hamas militants were found.

-In all, 240 Palestinian women and teenage prisoners were freed by Israel during the truce and militants released 105 hostages — 81 Israelis and 24 foreigners.
+In all, Israel freed 240 Palestinian women and teenage prisoners during the truce while Palestinian militants released 105 hostages -- 81 Israelis and 24 foreigners.

+Netanyahu's own brother, Yonatan, led an elite commando squad that successfully rescued 98 hostages from an airplane hijacking in Entebbe, Uganda, in 1976.
+Yonatan Netanyahu and four hostages were killed.

-One of the first hostages to be freed, Yocheved Lifshitz, told a news conference that their first destination was a large room, where about 25 captives were gathered.
-Then she and four others from Nir Oz, including an injured man, were taken to another room.
-A few days in – and in another sign of their significance – Hamas leader Yehya Sinwa met with the Nir Oz hostages, she later told Israeli media.
-A doctor came every few days to check on them and take care of the injured man.
+One of the first hostages to be freed, Yochevad Lifshitz, told a news conference that they were separated by kibbutz after arriving in Gaza.
+A few days in, Hamas leader Yehya Sinwar met with the Nir Oz hostages, she later told Israeli media.
+A doctor came every few days to check on them and take care of an injured man.

-When she was freed, Lifshitz shook the hand of the captor who handed her over.
-Why?

-Associated Press writers Sarah El Deeb in Beirut, Joe Federman in Jerusalem, Maya Alleruzzo in Nir Oz, Israel, Danica Kirka in London and John Leicester in Paris contributed to this report.
+Lori Hinnant reported from Paris.
+Sarah El Deeb in Beirut, Josef Federman in Jerusalem, Maya Alleruzzo in Nir Oz, Danica Kirka in London, and John Leicester in Paris, contributed to this report.

-This story corrects number of hostages freed during the truce by militants to 105.

-Note: A previous version of this story corrected the number of hostages freed during the truce by militants to 105, not 110.